ngxs/store/docs/advanced/lazy.md

 Its important to note when you lazy load a store, it is registered in the global state so this state object will be persisted globally now.
-Even though its available globally, you should only use it within that feature module so you make sure not to create depedencies on things that could not be loaded yet.
+Even though its available globally, you should only use it within that feature module so you make sure not to create dependencies on things that could not be loaded yet.

 You probably defined a `AppState` interface that represents the global state graph but since we lazy loaded this we can't really include that in that definition.